 About Colorado Counties

 This twenty-second most populous state of the United States of America gets its name from the Colorado river, which the Spanish named ‘Rio Colorado’ for the reddish silt the river carved from the mountains.
-This ‘Centennial State’ of the US,
+This ‘Centennial State’ of the since it became a part of the States in the centennial year of the US independence, is well-known for the distinct kinds of landscape it offers.

 Colorado, the eighth largest state of the US, comprises a total area of 104,094 square miles.
 Wyoming shares a border with Colorado in the north whereas Kansas and Nebraska are to its east and northeast.
 The southern border is shared with the states of Oklahoma and New Mexico and the western boundary is shared with the state of Utah whereas Arizona lies to its southwest.
 There is one common point where the four states of the US: Colorado, Utah, Arizona, and New Mexico come together, which is famous as the Four Corners.
 The point is also called as the heart of the southwestern America.